Spark

 Presentation: Mead Endowment

+Inspired by longtime UVA Professor Ernest "Boots" Mead and his unwavering dedication to teaching and student engagement, the Mead Endowment seeks to create long standing connections between faculty and students both inside and outside of the classroom.
 The Mead Endowment supports student-faculty engagement initiatives for both new and seasoned faculty.
-Inspired by longtime UVA Professor Ernest "Boots" Mead and his unwavering dedication to teaching and student engagement, the Mead Endowment seeks to create longstanding connections between faculty and students both inside and outside of the classroom.
+This brief presentation will introduce you to some of the opportunities and resources the Meade Endowment offers to support student-faculty engagement activities for both new and seasoned faculty.

 Workshop: Equitable Approaches to Common Teaching Challenges

-Equity-focused teaching is a commitment to dismantling systemic barriers to ensure that all students have access to learning and feel supported in the classroom.
-Equity-focused teaching is also more easily said than done, so what does it mean in everyday practice?
-This session will introduce you to a few frameworks for thinking about equitable teaching and provide you with practical strategies that you can adapt to fit your particular teaching context.
+Equity-minded teaching is a commitment to dismantling systemic barriers to ensure that all students have access to learning and feel supported in the classroom.
+Equity-minded teaching is also more easily said than done, so what does it mean in everyday practice?
+This workshop will introduce you to frameworks for thinking about equitable teaching and provide you with practical strategies that you can adapt to your particular teaching context.
+You will also have the opportunity to explore practical applications of these frameworks to develop equity-minded strategies to address common teaching challenges.

 Day 2